 Gena is a simple tool that allows generating event logs by executing process models.
 It is useful in the testing and evaluation of process mining algorithms.
 Gena supports two important notations used in business process modelling and process mining: Petri nets and basic BPMN models.
 However, many improvements can be made in Gena to support more sophisticated simulation scenarios.
 Interns have an opportunity to join this project.

 Process Mining Using Neural Networks

 Process mining is a modern research discipline that aims at improving (mostly business) processes on the basis of so-called event logs.
 The event logs are created by information system supporting processes (process-aware information systems, PAIS) as a technical by-product of their life.
 With that along, event logs are a source of valuable information about the real lifeline of processes.
 Thus, event logs can be used to extract process models (the discovery task), to check the real behaviour of a process against its prescribed model (the conformance checking task), and, ultimately, to improve processes (the process enhancement task).

 By now, there are a large number of algorithms, methods and techniques for extracting and analyzing process models.
 They are mostly based on pure algorithmic or mixed statistical approaches.
 However, only a very few works use neural networks-based approaches to process event data.
 For example, see .

 The use of neural networks and deep machine learning for solving process mining problems seem to be very productive, especially from the point of view of working with large event logs that one has to deal with in practice.
-The project is dedicated to elaborate existing process mining algorithms and develop new ones, as well as methods and tools using neural networks.
+The project is dedicated to elaborating existing process mining algorithms and developing new ones, as well as methods and tools using neural networks.